-Each would come with their own exercise program but the basics are all pretty similar.
+Each would come with its own exercise program but the basics are all pretty similar.

-And when it comes to marketing, each group you aim to work with would have their own marketing strategy.
+And when it comes to marketing, each group you aim to work with will have its own marketing strategy.

-That’s just some basic background that can help you with finding your niche or specialization as a personal trainer.
+That’s just some basic background to help you find your niche or specialization as a personal trainer.

-I cover this in far more detail in my business, marketing and sales course, so be sure to check that out if you want help in finding your specialization as a personal trainer.
+I cover this in more detail in my business, marketing, and sales course, so be sure to check that out if you want help finding your specialization as a personal trainer.

-And believe me, when you find the right niche, that’s when doors open to you and your business can start to boom.
+And believe me, when you find the right niche, doors open to you, and your business can boom.